Graphene Nanoribbon in Sharply Localized Magnetic Fields: Dirac Fermions in a -type magnetic field

 then (\ref{GrindEQ4}) becomes

 leading to the following new kinetic balance relation

-which is not valid for \beq \varepsilon =\mp \left(aB_0+k\right)=\mp \om_+. \eeq Thus, in the case when $aB_0$ is a positive constant, this relation with the top/bottom sign corresponds to the positive/negative energy subspace\footnote{ If $k$ is taken negative in equation (4), then equation (14) with the top/bottom sign corresponds to negative/positive energy subspace if W+k becomes negative.}.
+which is not valid for \beq \varepsilon =\mp \left(aB_0+k\right)=\mp \om_+. \eeq Thus, {for $k> -aB_0$}, this relation with the top/bottom sign corresponds to the positive/negative energy subspace\footnote{ {However, if $k< -aB_0$} then the top/bottom sign corresponds to negative/positive energy {subspace.}}.
 Now, since equation (\ref{GrindEQ13}) results from a unitary transformations of (\ref{5p}) and (\ref{GrindEQ5pp}), then the same applies to those equations as well.
 That is, equations (\ref{5p}) and (\ref{GrindEQ5pp}) are valid for positive and negative energy, respectively.
 Figure 2 shows the potential configuration of the problem.
 Dark/light grey areas correspond to negative/positive energy continuum where the solution is oscillatory of the form $e^{\pm i\kappa x} $.
 The white areas correspond to bound states where the solutions are exponentials, $e^{\pm \kappa x} $.
 In the subsequent developments, we will only be considering scattering solutions with a normalized incident beam from left.
 Thus, the relativistic energy must be $\varepsilon >\left|k\right|$ and the solution space is built only from the positive energy solutions (\ref{GrindEQ10}).

 {\sf{Fig. 2:} \sf{The potential configuration of the problem.
 Dark/light grey areas correspond to negative/positive energy continuum.
 The white areas correspond to bound states where the solutions are exponentials.}}\\